hadley/adv-r/Rcpp.md

 * You must declare the type of output the function returns.
 This function returns an `int` (a scalar integer).
 The classes for the most common types of R vectors are: `NumericVector`, `IntegerVector`, `CharacterVector` and `LogicalVector`.

-* C++ distinguishes between scalars and vectors.
+* Scalars and vectors are different.
 The scalar equivalents of numeric, integer, character and logical vectors are: `double`, `int`, `std::string` and `bool`.
-(Unfortunately the names of C++ scalars and R vectors are inconsistent for historical reasons)

 * You must use an explicit `return` statement to return a value from the function.